Youth movements

 The government is now inviting to dialog.
 However, I am afraid this is a strategy that has been used again and again.
 They pick a few people, shake hands, and those people start to benefit personally from their new acquaintances.
 They are accommodated, and for everyone else things go on as before.

-So, we do not want that kind of dialog.
+So, we do not want that kind of dialogue.
 What we need is obvious, but the government is going round in circles.
 It feels like the only way we can express ourselves is in protests.
 But given the brutality of the government, I fear we are caught between a rock and a hard place.
 It’s important that we keep meeting online to consider a way forward.

 What’s next for Kenya?